Since there's no Crowning Moments of Nostalgia page, here's one from the Jump Festa trailer:

-Seeing the Organization members, especially Axel, being Back from the Dead and back to normal is nice, especially since, having their memories from before, they aren't all that different as a whole.
+Seeing a good chunk of the Organization members, especially Axel, being Back from the Dead and back to normal is nice, especially since, having their memories from before, they aren't all that different as a whole.

 Hopefully, the inevitable moment when Lea and Sora meet will be this in spades.
 We don't even know if it will happen in this game, but someday...

 It does happen.
 At the end of the game, Lea and Sora meet.
 This would be an "And The Fandom Rejoiced" moment if it wasn't for the circumstances within the plot - the leaked ending isn't that upbeat.

 Subverted.
 The ending isn't quite a happy ending, but it's a lot more upbeat than feared.
 Basically, Lea pulls a Big Damn Heroes on Sora and the whole group makes it to Yen Sid's tower safely.
 Not only that, but Sora ultimately fails the exam, but nonetheless he is genuinely happy for Riku, who made it instead.
 True, now Sora is in Traverse Town, all on his own for the first time, but the Dream Eaters keeping him company and this can drive someone crazy in the long run, but after what he's gone through in The World That Never Was, and considering this is Sora we're talking about, it's not like this is likely to happen.
 Also, if you saw the last part of the game's opening, you know Sora's gonna be okay anyway.